Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/01_abstraction.typ

 #reading-path(path: "essential") #h(0.5em) #reading-path(path: "beginner")

-In the Prologue, we established that we cannot test every possible input.
+The Prologue showed we cannot test every possible input.
 We must reason about *sets* of inputs (abstract properties) rather than individual values.
 But how do we actually do this?
-How do we ensure we don't "approximate away" the bugs we are trying to find?
+How do we ensure approximation doesn't hide the bugs we seek?

-This chapter introduces the core mechanism of Abstract Interpretation:
+This chapter introduces the core mechanism: *Abstract Domains*.
-*Abstract Domains*.

 == The Geometric Analogy

-Imagine a complex 3D object, such as a cylinder, floating in space.
+Imagine a cylinder floating in space.
-Describing its exact position and shape requires precise coordinates for every point on its surface.
+Describing its exact position and shape requires precise coordinates for every surface point.
-This is like the *concrete state* of a program: complex, detailed (all variable values, memory, heap), and hard to manipulate.
+This is like a program's *concrete state*: complex, detailed (all variable values, memory, heap), hard to manipulate.

-Now, imagine shining a light on the object to cast a shadow on the wall.
+Now imagine shining light to cast shadows on walls.
 - From the top, the shadow is a *circle*.
 - From the side, the shadow is a *rectangle*.